aws-solutions-library-samples/breweries-sitewise-simulator/README.md

 ![BreweriesPublishToSW](./images/BreweriesPublishToSW.png)

 1. Log on to your AWS Console.
-2. Download this <a href="cf/sitewise-assets.json?raw=1" download>cloudformation</a> template from this repository to deploy models and assets to IoT SiteWise.
+2. Open this <a href="cf/sitewise-assets.json?raw=1" download>cloudformation</a> template and click "File->Save As" in your browser to download.
+This template deploy models and assets to IoT SiteWise.

 > **_NOTE:_**  It is important that you deploy this step before the simulator as you may see a conflict with aliases already used within a datastream.
 3. Go to CloudFormation in your console and click `Create Stack`.